fraser-lab/fraser-lab.github.io/join/index.md

 # Join the Comparative Genomics Lab @ IMBB-FORTH

-Our lab welcomes applicants from any race, ethnicity, religion, national origin, gender identity, gender expression, caregiver and family commitments, political affiliation, sexual orientation, and eligible age or disability status.
-Furthermore, we are committed to maintaining a supportive and collaborative lab environment.
+Our lab welcomes applicants background and we are committed to maintaining a supportive and collaborative lab environment.

 We are always in the market for motivated and talented people, even if we do not have an open position currently advertised.
 We are interested in engaging with you in a conversation about your scientific background and goals for your future career (in academia, industry, or other ventures).
-We strive to provide excellent training across a wide range of computational and experimental techniques.
+We strive to provide high standards training across a wide range of computational and experimental techniques.
 If interested please send your CV/Resume to [Dr. Alexandros Pittis](/contact).

 <!-- Currently we have **open positions** for people with the following skills:
 [Specialist](https://aprecruit.ucsf.edu/JPF03325) who will engage in research projects and also manage daily wet lab operations. -->